louist87/Scrappy/README.rst

 Launching Scrappy while passing files will launch the command-line app.
-When using the command-line app, you are free to either define all of the parameters in the form of command-line arguments, or use settings defined in the .. _configuration file: https://github.com/louist87/Scrappy/wiki/Configuration-File.
+When using the command-line app, you are free to either define all of the parameters in the form of command-line arguments, or use settings defined in the `configuration file <https://github.com/louist87/Scrappy/wiki/Configuration-File>`_.

 The Scrappy application docstring is as follows: